xsilas43/Kernel-Scripts/README.md

 $ su

 $ cd 'downloadlocation'

-$ sh 'scriptname'.pdf
+$ sh 'scriptname'

 You may now enjoy the scripts, replace the words in quotations and the quotations with the corresponding value.